istio/istio.io/content/en/docs/tasks/virtual-machines/single-network/index.md

 ## Send requests from VM workloads to Kubernetes services

-After setup, the machine can access services running in the Kubernetes cluster or on other mesh expansion machines.
+After setup, the machine can access services running in the Kubernetes cluster or on other VMs.

-The following example shows accessing a service running in the Kubernetes cluster from a mesh expansion VM using `/etc/hosts/`, in this case using a service from the [Bookinfo example](/docs/examples/bookinfo/).
+The following example shows accessing a service running in the Kubernetes cluster from a VM using `/etc/hosts/`, in this case using a service from the [Bookinfo example](/docs/examples/bookinfo/).

 1. First, on the cluster admin machine get the virtual IP address (`clusterIP`) for the service: